Self-assessment

 - Is an economic argument used to justify something the journalist in fact judges to be important for reasons of care, equality or community?

-- Does the framing suggest the subject only matters if it's economically useful, rather than valuable in its own right?
+- Does the framing suggest the subject, such as people, nature or a community, only matters if it's useful or profitable, rather than valuable in its own right?

 - Is there a gap between the evident motivation behind the story and the frame used to tell it?

-The most useful question to sit with: authentic values practice rarely claims perfection.
-It acknowledges difficulty and stays honest about it.
+The most useful question to sit with is the last one in each section.
+Authentic values practice rarely claims perfection, it acknowledges difficulty and stays honest about it.

 Building a values circle